Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Role of the Gunner Class

-As the Gunner, it’s your job to be wherever there’s a threat that can be killed.
+As the Gunner, it’s your job to be wherever there’s a threat that can be killed, and there are a lot of threats in Deep Rock Galactic.
 You’re responsible for ensuring that your teammates can safely do their job by rendering anything hostile into a fine mist.

 With the firepower and (more importantly) the ammo reserves to keep up a constant barrage, you’re the team’s main source of damage.
 You may not do as much burst damage as the others, but while their guns run dry, yours should still have plenty of ammunition.

 Of course, that doesn’t mean you can afford to be inefficient with your ammo.
-Always aim for weak points whenever possible.
-This is typically the head, butt, or whatever glowing part on the enemy is.
-At higher difficulties, focus on killing the swarm before it overwhelms you.
+Always aim for weakpoints whenever possible.
+This is typically the head, butt, or some other glowing part on the enemy.
+On higher difficulties, this is crucial for ensuring you can take out threats fast enough before you get overwhelmed.

 As for which threats to prioritize, this general list should account for most situations:

-4. Flying enemies (Mactera): Annoying threats, depending on the range your teammates can deal with them, but if they’re keeping a distance, you’re usually the best choice.
+4. Flying enemies (Mactera, Shredders, Patrol Bots): Rather annoying enemies that are difficult to find cover from.
+Depending on the range they’re flying at, your teammates can deal with them.
+But if they’re keeping a distance, you’re usually the best choice.

-5. Melee enemies (Grunts, Rollers, Praetorians): The Driller should mostly handle these, just help out if they’re overwhelming your team.
-Breaking armor is usually a waste of ammo when your Scout can just flank them.
+5. Melee enemies (Grunts, Rollers, Praetorians): The Driller should be able to mostly handle these, just help out if they’re overwhelming your team (especially on higher difficulties).
+Don’t bother with breaking the armor on bulkier enemies, it’s normally just a waste of ammo.
+Your Scout should be able to flank them to reach their squishy weakpoints.

 Thankfully, you can also provide your team much needed breathing room through tactical usage of your Zipline Launcher and Shield Generator.
-The first provides your team a way to safely hang in the air away from melee enemies, while the second grants a few seconds of near-invincibility to revive teammates or recharge shields.
+The first provides your team a way to safely hang in the air away from melee enemies and traverse steep inclines, while the second grants a few seconds of near-complete protection to revive teammates or regroup.

 Outside of direct combat, you’re often near the forefront clearing a path forward or serving as overwatch in a large area against any potentially spawning threats.
 Unfortunately, your team won’t always be able to stick together, so you’ll often have to make a judgment call on where you’re most effective.